Introduction

 30+ Years of experience in the field of extreme EMC demanding electronics and PCB designs.

-Read the full article in the Bits&Chips.
+Read the full article in the Bits&Chips. and this one.

-“The IC designers screwed up and I got to clean up their mess,” recounts Jack.
-“They failed to adequately separate the analog and digital parts on the chip.
-Fixing that was not an option as that would have meant that they would have to start all over again.
 I had to look for solutions outside the chip.
 Moving the power supply, for example.
 And with all kinds of resistors terminating the transmissionlines, I was able to curb the over and underflow currents, thereby reducing the crossover between the digital nets and improving the signal-to-noise ratio to the analog part.
 I fixed the IC design screwups on the board level.”
 With this, he cemented his reputation as an electronic design specialist within Philips.
-Nowadays Jack is teaching via the High Tech Institute.
+Nowadays Jack is teaching via the High Tech Institute. in the area of signal integrity, power integrity and EMC